Geng: The Adventure Begins: Production

-It took two years, RM 4.7 million and 40 local animators to complete Geng, which director Mohd Nizam Abdul Razak compares as cheap against Western animation budgets worth "around RM15 million to RM40 million" and "about 130 to 150 animators".
 Les'Copaque Production's managing director, Burhanuddin Md Radzi, told that planning the film began when Mohd Nizam, Muhammad Usamah Zaid and Mohd Safwan Ab Karim met him to read out their plan.
 In terms of cost-saving, he said that the computers were bought from Low Yat Plaza with modifications of their own, besides financial and logistic support from MDeC, MIMOS Bhd and MOSTI".
 Maya and MentalRay were employed as the main 3D animation software.
 Nizam added that supply from Mimos worth millions of ringgit allowed Les' Copaque to perform rendering in only six to eight months compared to the usual over-one-year period, as well as saving costs.

-Geng was completed in August 2008 at 108 minutes, and was previewed to invited guests from MDeC, Finas, Mimos, RTM, Media Prima, Astro and the press.
-It had been shortened to 90 minutes on the advice of Finas to please the cinema operators.
+Geng was completed in August 2008 at 108 minutes, and was previewed to invited guests from MDeC, FINAS, Mimos, RTM, Media Prima, Astro and the press.
+It had been shortened to 90 minutes on the advice of FINAS to please the cinema operators.
 Les' Copaque was also busy completing the Upin & Ipin shorts for television which somewhat disrupted post-production of Geng.
 Les' Copaque prepared five original Geng reels, three of which were sent to Kantana Group in Bangkok, Thailand for audio mixing.
-In November 2008, Les' Copaque announced the Censorship Board's approval of their film without cuts and permission to screen by Finas.
+The first reel repatriated from Kantana provided only rough audio processing, and was taken to the Film Censorship Board to be checked for content.
+At the end of November 2008, Les' Copaque announced the Censorship Board's approval of their film without cuts and permission to screen by FINAS.
 The music for Geng is mainly composed by Yuri Wong, who also composed music for the related animated series Upin & Ipin, along with Mohamed Azfaren Aznam, who contributed music as a second composer.

 Reception

 Les' Copaque has been reported to place targets ranging from RM5 million to RM10 million, and even RM100 million after considering international distribution plans.
-Geng opened on 12 August 2011 to incredible public response and rave reviews.
+Geng opened on 12 February 2009 to incredible public response and rave reviews.
 On its first week in Malaysian cinemas, it gained RM2.3 million at the box office.
 As of 1 April, it was confirmed that Geng had amassed RM 6,314,526 of ticket sales throughout its seven weeks on Malaysian silver screens, in a rare event in which a Malaysian film has single-handedly defeated an array of major foreign releases, which at that time included Oscar nominees Slumdog Millionaire and The Curious Case of Benjamin Button.